ChaseQ9/Heart-Rate-Monitor4-CS410-SP2025/user-manual.md

 - Visual Studio Code (Recommended IDE)

 ## How to set up
-1. Download the Project
+1. **Download the Project**
-Download the project files from our GitHub repository (Either clone or download ZIP and extract it locally)
+- Download the project files from our GitHub repository (Either clone or download ZIP and extract it locally)
-2. Install Python Dependencies
+2. **Install Python Dependencies**
-Install Flask using pip: "pip install flask"
+- Install Flask using pip: "pip install flask"

 ## How to build it
 Use the Arduino IDE to upload the project.ino file in your ESP32 board:
-1. Open project.ino in the Arduino IDE.
+- Open project.ino in the Arduino IDE.
-2. Select your board type (e.g., "ESP32 Dev Module").
+- Select your board type (e.g., "ESP32 Dev Module").
-3. Select the correct COM port.
+- Select the correct COM port.
-4. Click Upload to flash the ESP32.
+- Click Upload to flash the ESP32.
-5. You may need to modify the threshold value in project.ino depending on your pulse sensor's sensitivity.
+- (Optional) Adjust the threshold value in project.ino depending on your pulse sensor's sensitivity.

 ## How to run it
 Run the Backend Server